ADR-006: Canonical RPC Envelope over MessageFrame

 MessageFrameunchanged – the one and only application-level payload frame.Define a canonical RPC envelope carried in

 MessageFrame.data: Request, Success Response, Error Response, Notification.
-Encoded as JSON (v1) or CBOR (v2+).Enforce subject namespacing: all messages must start with
+Encoded as JSON (v1) or CBOR (v2+).Enforce channel subject validation: all messages must use channel subjects (

 @sideband/rpclayer, not the wire.

-Subjects outside these prefixes are rejected at runtime with ProtocolViolation.
+Subjects outside these channels (or not prefixed with app/) are rejected at runtime with ProtocolViolation.

 Envelope Schema